iobruno/data-engineering-zoomcamp/module1-data-ingestion/python-ingest/README.md

 - [x] Progress Bars to keep track of the execution with `rich`
 - [x] Run/Deploy the project on Docker
 - [x] Re-Implement the pipeline with Polars
-- [x] Define the DataFrame schemas for Polars to prevent DB errors
+- [x] Define DataFrame schemas for Polars to prevent errors